 October, 6 (Tuesday).
-Dickens start off a series of readings with a performance at London’s St. James Hall.
+Charles Dickens starts off a series of Autumn readings with a performance at London’s St. James Hall.
 Reads from Doctor Marigold and also the trial scene from The Pickwick Papers.
 The Times reports on the event that ‘The large hall was crowded to excess, and the reception of Mr. Dickens, as well as the applause bestowed upon his reading, was most enthusiastic’.

 October, 13 (Tuesday).
 Dickens gives a reading in the small concert room of St George’s Hall in Liverpool, held at 8pm.
 Reads from David Copperfield and also Bob Sawyer’s Party from The Pickwick Papers.

 October, 26 (Monday).
-Returns to Liverpool for a second time in the month.
+Charles returns to Liverpool for a second time in the month.
 First of three readings, held in the small concert room of St. George’s Hall at 8pm.
 Reads the story of Little Paul from Dombey and Son and also Bob Sawyer’s Party from The Pickwick Papers.

 October, 27 (Tuesday).
 Death of Charles Thomas Longley, Archbishop of Canterbury (born in 1794).

 November, 15-24.
-The 1868 general election, the first under the extended franchise of the Reform Act 1867, sees a victoey for the Liberal Party.
+The 1868 general election, the first under the extended franchise of the Reform Act 1867, sees a victory for the Liberal Party.